hariprasath113012/SOC-Monitoring-Threat-Detection/README.md

-## SOC Monitoring & Threat Detection Home Lab
+## SOC Monitoring & Threat Detection  Lab

-A hands-on SOC Analyst L1 home lab built to practice how security events are collected, detected, investigated, and documented using Wazuh.
+A hands-on SOC Analyst L1  lab built to practice how security events are collected, detected, investigated, and documented using Wazuh.

 I used a Windows 10 machine as the monitored endpoint and Kali Linux to generate controlled security activity.
 Wazuh was used to collect and investigate the resulting Windows security logs and Sysmon events.